-In recent years, several datasets have been proposed, including Lyft Prediction [38], Waymo Open [39], Interaction [40], Argoverse [8], and nuScenes [9].
-Datasets differ from each other in many aspects, e.g., with different number of scenes, total time driving, number of objects, interaction complexity, or prediction time horizon.
+Experiments presented in subsequent sections are conducted on two publicly available trajectory forecasting benchmarks: The Argoverse v1.1 Motion Forecasting Dataset [8] and nuScenes [9].
+These two datasets are the most widely used in the motion prediction task.
+The datasets differ from each other in many parameters, for example, number of scenes, total driving time, number of objects, interaction complexity, or prediction time horizon.
 The prediction time horizon, in particular, plays a crucial role.
-Long-term forecasting is inherently more difficult, and multi-modal forecasting seems to have a greater claim to fame in this case.
+Long-term forecasting is inherently more difficult, and multi-modal forecasting appears to be more successful in this case.
 Correctly determining the driver's intentions and the future trajectory of the vehicle is essential for safe planning.
-This, in turn, strongly depends on the overall quality of the dataset on which the algorithms were trained.
-Table I shows a summary of recently published datasets for motion forecasting of autonomous vehicles.
+It strongly depends on the overall quality of the dataset on which the algorithms were trained, so it is important to select appropriate data for future applications.